 The state is rich in diversity when it comes to the things you can see and do here.
-Think of classic airplanes, serene state parks, forts, the cultural history of Native Americans, or anything else that can hit a road-tripping buff’s mind is all here.
+Think of free attractions in North Dakota, classic airplanes, serene state parks, forts, the cultural history of Native Americans, or anything else that can hit a road-tripping buff’s mind is all here.
 We have created the sou-satisfying itinerary just for you.
 With our recommendations, you get the chance to see the state to the fullest.
 Let’s get started without further ado.

 Already itching to hit the road and do some eyeballing?
 Check out the slides below for top North Dakota road trip destinations:

 - 1 North Dakota Road Trip: State Capitol Building

 - 2 North Dakota Heritage Center, Bismarck